gatesphere/blog-new/pages/2013/10/15/decktet-game-idea-revised.md

 ---
-date: 15/10/2013
+date: 2013-10-15
-tags: decktet, game idea, game design, games, rules
+tags: [decktet, game idea, game design, games, rules]
 title: Decktet Game Idea Revised

 What follows is a revision of the Decktet Game Idea I posted [last week](http://blog.suspended-chord.info/2013/10/07/decktet-game-idea/), after a playtest showed some flaws with the original idea.
 Changes are in **boldface**.